Kathleen Nolan: Stage

 On Broadway, Nolan played Wendy in the original production of the Styne-Comden-Green musical version of Peter Pan (1954–1955), starring Mary Martin and Cyril Ritchard, a role she repeated in both the 1955 and 1956 live NBC-TV broadcasts on Producers' Showcase.
 A 1960 version was produced for television broadcast, and converted to videotape, but it does not feature Nolan because she was then deemed too old.
-One of the earlier black-and-white versions, with Nolan’s revelatory, irrepressible performance, can be viewed by appointment at New York’s Paley Center.
-Both 1955 and 1956 TV broadcasts can be viewed on DVD releases from VAI - Video Artists International.
+One of the earlier black-and-white versions, with Nolan's revelatory, irrepressible performance, can be viewed by appointment at New York's Paley Center.
+Both the 1955 and 1956 TV broadcasts can be viewed on DVD releases from Video Artists International.